CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Disable "Call Home" features
  Some operating systems and applications send information directly to the manufacturer, such as about errors that have occurred or about the system configuration, so that they can adapt the product to the needs of the users in the future.
 For this purpose, a data connection is established via data networks, such as the Internet, to the servers of the manufacturer.
 Such a form of data leakage can be critical, especially if users are not informed about the frequency and content of the data transfer.
 As a general rule, this often unwanted exchange of information should be prevented.
 Whether and how information is sent can usually be found in the license agreements of the software used.
 Many applications offer the option of deactivating this "Call Home" function.
 Only in justified exceptional cases, this should remain activated.
 After updates, it should be checked whether the "Call Home" function is still deactivated.
 Local packet filters or the central security gateway (firewall) can also be used to prevent the establishment of a connection with the manufacturer.
 For example, based on the destination addresses or port numbers, the data connections could be rejected.
 It should be noted that the consideration of all applications is complex and automatic update functions, if needed, are then often no longer available.
 * Disable unnecessary interfaces
- In a basic configuration, all available or potentially retrofittable interfaces are usually activated.
+ In a basic configuration, all existing or potentially retrofittable interfaces are usually activated.
 Often, not all of them are needed and should therefore be removed or disabled.
 Some of these interfaces may also pose potential security issues that must be addressed through appropriate organizational or technical security measures.
 Interfaces whose use should be controlled include Bluetooth, WLAN, Firewire, eSATA (external SATA HDD connection) and Thunderbolt.
 * Directory-based execution control
  With current operating systems, a directory or partition-based execution control is possible.
 The execution rights for all files in a directory and all subdirectories are suppressed.
 For example, on Windows-based operating systems, this can be accomplished through appropriate Group Policy with Software Restriction Policies.
 On Linux systems, the hard drive can be suitably partitioned and integrated with appropriate mount options "ro" (read only) and "noexec" (no execute).
 In addition, tools that set file-related permissions in the operating system exist for high protection requirements.
 Directory- or partition-based execution control, when properly configured, ensures that users